MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/UnitedKingdom/how-to-print-direct-sales-and-purchase-details-reports.md

 ---
-    title: How to: Print Direct Sales and Purchase Details Reports | Microsoft Docs
+    title: How to Print Direct Sales and Purchase Details Reports | Microsoft Docs
     description: The **Direct Sales Details** and **Direct Purchase Details** reports include headers with order numbers and descriptions from sales and purchase documents.
     services: project-madeira
     documentationcenter: ''